Capitalism: The Unknown Ideal: Reception and influence

 Compared to Rand's earlier books, Capitalism: The Unknown Ideal received relatively few reviews.
 The Freeman, which had previously published some of Rand's essays that were used in the book, says the book addresses "myths" and "bromides" used against capitalism using "unique arguments" that deserve to be read.
 A positive review appeared in the Houston Chronicle, and Barron's Magazine published a review by Rand's associate Leonard Peikoff.
 A negative review appeared in Book Week, and another negative review, in The New Republic, was titled "Here We Go Gathering Nuts".

-Economist Walter E. Williams has described the work as "one of the best defenses and explanations of capitalism one is likely to read."
-A number of libertarian activists and scholars have described the book as being a key influence in developing their support for free markets, including John A. Allison, Tyler Cowen, Marc Emery, James Ostrowski, Joseph T. Salerno, Chris Matthew Sciabarra, and Larry J. Sechrest.
+Economist Walter E. Williams has described the work as "one of the best defenses and explanations of capitalism one is likely to read".
+A number of American libertarian activists and scholars have described the book as being a key influence in developing their support for free markets, including John A. Allison, Tyler Cowen, Marc Emery, James Ostrowski, Joseph T. Salerno, Chris Matthew Sciabarra, and Larry J. Sechrest.
 As of 2008, the book had sold over 600,000 copies.